Xanny (song): Promotion

 Eilish has performed "Xanny" a number of times, including for MTV in April 2019; the performance was done since Eilish had been named the channel's breakthrough artist of that month.
 The song was also included on the setlist of Eilish's When We All Fall Asleep Tour (2019).
 "Xanny" was performed at Pukkelpop in August 2019, and eventually added to the singer's Where Do We Go?
 World Tour (2020).
-In November 2019, Eilish announced the release of a self-directed music video to accompany the song; it was eventually premiered on December 5.
+In November 2019, Eilish announced the release of a self-directed music video to accompany the song; it eventually premiered on December 5.
 In the minimalistic visual, a brown-haired Eilish sits cross-legged on a white bench against a white background, wearing an all-white outift.
 The camera zooms in and out on Eilish's face while she dances robotically, performing neck, head and glazed eye movements.
 She remains seated for the majority of the video while disembodied hands force cigarette butts into her face, leaving burns.

 The music video was positively received by music critics upon its release.
 While NMEs Elizabth Aubrey called it "haunting", Koltan Greenwood of Alternative Press stated it was "straight forward" yet had "a few jarring visuals and some disturbing movements".
 Jordyn Tilchen of MTV commended the fact that the music video underscored the song's lyrics, and pointed out that the message behind the closing scene where "the singer simply gets up and walks away as smoke continues to fill the room" is "hav[ing] the power to excuse ourselves from harmful, anxiety-inducing situations".
-The Harvard Crimsons Tadhg Larabee wrote that "paradoxically, in being [seemingly] boring, this music video may represent an attempt by Eilish to twist pop culture’s norms around drug use—another attempt to do fame differently".
+The Harvard Crimsons Tadhg Larabee wrote that "paradoxically, in being [seemingly] boring, this music video may represent an attempt by Eilish to twist pop culture's norms around drug use—another attempt to do fame differently".
 Justin Curto of Vulture deemed the singer's look in the music video "iconic", although opining that it made her "look like a 40-something mom".
 The music video was nominated for Best Direction at the 2020 MTV Video Music Awards.